 - Recommendations for the future development of a more competitive city-region

 - A framework for a more detailed economic development strategy, to be developed by the CCR

-The Commission was jointly established by the ten local authorities within the Cardiff Capital Region.The Commission report can be read here (from 9am on December 16, 2019): www.cardiffcapitalregioncitydeal.wales /www.cytundebdinesigprifddinasranbarthcaerdydd.cymru
+The Commission was jointly established by the ten local authorities within the Cardiff Capital Region.The Commission report can be read here: www.cardiffcapitalregioncitydeal.wales /www.cytundebdinesigprifddinasranbarthcaerdydd.cymru